Martha Coakley: 2010 U.S. Senate campaign

 On September 1, 2009, Coakley was the first candidate to take out nomination papers to run in a special election to succeed the late Edward M. Kennedy in the United States Senate in the special election in 2010.
 Two days later, on September 3, Coakley officially announced her candidacy on her website.
 She won the Democratic primary on December 8, 2009.
 Her opponents were Republican Scott Brown and Libertarian Joseph L. Kennedy (no relation to the Kennedy family).
 Coakley was endorsed by The Boston Globe on January 14, 2010.

 In her last television debate January 11, 2010, at the University of Massachusetts Boston, when asked about the prospects of victory in Afghanistan, Coakley stated, "I think we have done what we are going to be able to do in Afghanistan.
 I think that we should plan an exit strategy.
 Yes.
 I'm not sure there is a way to succeed.
 If the goal was and the mission in Afghanistan was to go in because we believed that the Taliban was giving harbor to terrorists, we supported that.
 I supported that.
 They're gone.
 They're not there anymore.
 They're in, apparently Yemen, they're in Pakistan.
 Let's focus our efforts on where Al Qaeda is."
 This statement drew criticism from Scott Brown and his supporters, including Rudy Giuliani.

 Coakley committed a number of gaffes during the campaign.
 When criticized for leaving the state for a Washington fundraiser instead of campaigning, Coakley responded by saying "As opposed to standing outside Fenway Park?
 In the cold?
 Shaking hands?"
-Barack Obama, in reflecting on his presidency, cited this comment as an instigating factor for Coakley's election loss, as well as a hurdle for the Patient Protection and Affordable Care Act.
+Barack Obama, in reflecting on his presidency, cited this precise comment as a defining moment for his presidency and for healthcare in America as a whole, due to how it reflected Coakley's inept handling of a race that should have been easily winnable.
+The Boston Herald said of the move that "laying low in the final weeks of a truncated election is unusual – and a luxury that only a very confident candidate could afford."
 Coakley also referred to Red Sox star pitcher and Brown supporter Curt Schilling as "another Yankee fan," making her a target of derision.

+Brown made frequent references to Coakley acting like she was entitled to the seat merely by dint of being the candidate of the Democratic Party; famously, he said during one of the debates that "it's not Kennedy's seat, and it's not the Democrats' seat; it's the people's seat".

+Just ten days before Election Day, Nate Silver's famed poll aggregator and predictor 538.com still considered a Brown victory to be wildly unlikely, with a post rhetorically asking "Might Coakley Lose?"
+Six short days later, polling data had shifted to the point of admitting "It's a Tossup" before putting Brown as an overwhelming 3:1 favorite prior to the election.
+Afterwards, Silver said that "Martha Coakley, needless to say, was not a good candidate and did not run a good campaign."